These Arun district planning applications were submitted last week

 Pagham

+P/165/21/PL: Land at Spinnaker View.
+New vehicular access entrance, relocated parking bays, and pedestrian access associated with the redevelopment of the rear of Inglenook Hotel as 9 No. dwellings.
+This application is in CIL Zone 4 (zero rated) as other development.
+This application may affect the setting of a Grade II Listed Building.

 P/167/21/RES: Land South of Summer Lane and West of Pagham Road.
-Approval of reserved matters (appearance, layout, landscaping and scale) following outline planning permission P/140/16/OUT for the erection of 375no. dwellings, together with public open space, play space, drainage, parking and associated infrastructure, landscape, ancillary and site preparation works, with access off Pagham Road.
+Readvertisement due to amended description.
+Approval of reserved matters (appearance, layout, landscaping and scale) following outline planning permission P/140/16/OUT for the erection of 375no. dwellings, together with public open space, play space, drainage, parking and associated infrastructure, landscape, ancillary and site preparation works, with access off Pagham Road (alernative to P/153/21/RES).
 This site may affect a Public Right of Way.

+P/169/21/L: Neal’s Farmhouse West Wing, Lower Bognor Road, Lagness.
+Listed building consent for 11 No proposed windows replacement.

 Poling